Private Gavin John Ritchie

 FAMILY LIFE

-He was single butcher, living in Wardrop St, South Murwillumbah, eager to do his bit.
-He enlisted at Murwillumbah on 9th March 1915 for his medical which showed he was 21 years 1 month old, 5ft 3 inches tall (1.6m), weighed 150 lbs (68kgs), with a medium complexion, grey eyes & dark brown hair.
-He had 1 right & 2 left lower molars missing.
-He was Presbyterian.
-He completed his application on 10th March 1915 stating his next of kin as his father, James, of South Murwillumbah.
+His medical showed he was 21 years 1 months old, 5ft 3 inches tall (1.6m), weighed 150 lbs (68kgs), with a medium complexion, grey eyes & dark brown hair.
+His eyesight was good.
+Gavin was Presbyterian.
+He had a mole on his left cheek, 1 right & 2 left molars missing.
+He had never been vaccinated.

 TRAINING AT RIFLE RANGE CAMP, ENOGGERA